i1s-rishabh/the-clock/README.md

 ## Code of Conduct

-Please note that this project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project follows a https://www.contributor-covenant.org/ .
 Be respectful and considerate when interacting with other contributors and users.

 ## License